Hou-dev/khadatonecase/README.md

 ## What is the Khadas Tone Board?
 Khadas is a Digital to Analog convert that converts a digital signal to analog singal.
 For PCs it converts our digital singal of 1s and 0s to and analog which a speaker system or headphones could understand.
 ## Why would you use such a device?
-Audio on lower end motherboard had been known in the past for being riddled with distortion and interference.
-To the best audio experice a device like the Khadas Tone Board is reccomened.
+Audio on lower end motherboards has been known in the past for being riddled with distortion and interference.
+For the best audio experience a device like the Khadas Tone Board is reccomened.
 The fine people over at AudioScience forum has compiled a list of measurements and reviews.
 They will do a better job at explain this subject in depth.
 [ASR Forum](https://www.audiosciencereview.com/forum/index.php?pages/Audio_DAC_Performance_Index/ "ASR Forum")
 ## Features of the Khadas Tone Board include:
 ### ES9038Q2M